RavindraAgnihotri/quickstart/README.md

 We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
 Please keep that in mind before posting issues and PRs.

-## Updating to a newer version of the Quickstart Repo
+## Updating to a newer version of the Quickstart Repository

 From time to time the QuickStart will be enhanced with support for new features or to reflect changes to the [official Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html).